Fill your calendar with one of these financial meetings with spouse for each month of the year. See your financial intimacy (and money) grow!

 Well, doing these consistent meetings will help you both:

-- Get on same page with spouse about money
+- Get on same page with spouse about money (couple's budgeting apps help with this, too)

 - Understand spouse’s views on money better